-35. Jean Paul Riopelle Le Trou des Fées, 1957 oil on canvas Art Fund, 1962

-36. Jack Shadbolt

-Dark Garden #2, 1960

-oil on masonite

-Gift of the Volunteer Committee,
+35. Jean Paul Riopelle Le Trou des Fées, 1957 oil on canvas Art Fund, 1962 36.
+Jack Shadbolt Dark Garden #2, 1960 oil on masonite Gift of the Volunteer Committee, 1965 Works on Paper Here you see some of Museum London's large collection of important Inuit prints.

-1965

-Works on Paper

-Here you see some of Museum London's large collection of important Inuit prints.
 In the later 1950s, printmaking was introduced to communities in the Arctic as a way to supplement Inuit incomes, and share the culture of Canada's north far and wide.
 Five main communities developed remarkable print programs: Cape Dorset (Kinngait), Povungnituk, Holman (Ulukhaqtuuq), Baker Lake (Qamani'tuaq), and Pangnirtung.
 Subject matter varies widely, including cultural history and spirituality, the uniqueness of Arctic nature, and elements of everyday life.
 Many museums, including Museum London, purchased prints from annual portfolios.
-This grouping includes well-known artists such as Pudlo Pudlat, and a recent drawing by Shuvinai Ashoona.
+This grouping includes well-known artists such as Parr, and Irene Avaalaaqiaq.